Kicksecure/gpg-bash-lib/README.md

 ## Theoretical ##
 ### Introduction ###
+It is assumed, that your script downloaded a data file as well as a signature file.
+A separate folder containing the keys that are supposed to be used for gpg verification, such as for example `/usr/share/program-name/signing-keys.d` is required as a prerequisite.
+You can then use this library to do the gpg verification for you.

 It is highly recommended that you `set -e` or set up your own ERR trap before you run